 Think about it.

-So if none of those things can harm him—I did mention nuclear fucking explosions—can a lightsaber even put a scratch on him?
+So if none of those things can harm him—I did mention nuclear explosions—can a lightsaber even put a scratch on him?

 It might, but only if the crystal used to harness said awesomeness and incredible power was kryptonite.
 Whether that’s possible is also up for debate.
 Maybe it isn’t, or maybe it just needs some Sith tweaking to make it so.